Bouvierbenjamin/VV-ESIR-TP2/exercises/tcc-vs-lcc.md

 ## Answer

 TCC and LCC metrics produce the same value for a given Java Class if there isn't any pairs of methods connected indirectly.
-Now we are going to build an example :
+Now we are going to show an example we found in the [textbook](https://people.irisa.fr/Benoit.Combemale/pub/course/vv/vv-textbook-v0.1.pdf) :

 ```java
 class Group {
     private int weight;
     private String name;